 There are many possible symptoms of menopause, and unfortunately, nausea is one of them.

-In this post, we’ll explore the connection between nausea and menopause.
-We’ll examine why it happens, what we can do to alleviate the symptoms, and when it might be time to see a doctor.
+In this post, I’ll explain the connection between nausea and menopause, and examine why it happens.
+Plus, I’ll share solutions and treatments that can help to relieve your symptoms and discuss when it might be time to see a doctor.

 What is Nausea?